 An education provider can request an internal review of an ANMAC decision to refuse or revoke program accreditation, if they believe:

-- the accreditation decision was not made in accordance with ANMAC Accreditation Standards
+- the accreditation decision was not made in accordance with the relevant Accreditation Standards

-- there was an error of fact in the ANMAC decision making process
+- there was an error of fact when assessing the accreditation submission

 - the accreditation decision and reasons for the decision do not reflect the evidence provided by the education provider.